 You can never go wrong with neutral colors when designing your luxury home.
 Neutral colors not only exude simplicity but also makes your house look sophisticated, slick, and contemporary.
 For instance, when picking furniture, pick a color that goes together with the color of your light-colored wall and other furniture.
 Creatively play with different monochromatic shades that suit your eyes because, after all, you are the one who’s going to see them every single day!
 You can also explore different shades of fall colors.
 Of course, you can experiment with other elements such as contrasts and hues.

-As for the flooring, you can use light oak colors instead of dark ones.
+As for the flooring, you can use light shaw laminate flooring instead of dark ones.
 Doing so will give your house an instant contemporary aura.

 3. CHOOSE NATURAL, LOOK NATURAL